TotalReport/core/apps/core-ui-modernjs/README.md

 - **Individual Filter Forms**: Dedicated forms for each filter type with search functionality
 - **Apply/Cancel Actions**: Proper filter state management with confirmation
 - **Active Filter Count**: Badge indicator on the main filter button showing number of active filters
+- **Fixed Pagination**: Pagination controls remain visible at the bottom even with long lists of items

 #### Data Structure